robidev/moongen-rfc2544/README.md

 ## Network requirement of the DUT

-The Device Under Test (DUT) will need to have 2 interfaces at minimum.
+The Device Under Test (DUT) will need to have 2 network interfaces at minimum for remote control.
 One for control and one for testing.
+One network interface is possible while running manial tests.
-Part of the tests use DPDK technology on the DUT, so those will need to have a NIC that supports DPDK
+Part of the automated tests were intende for seapath and use DPDK technology on the DUT, such a DUT will need to have a NIC that supports DPDK

 # Test setup #

 - ensure ssh key is provided, and configured
-- ensure seapath image with test tools is used on DUT
+- ensure a properly configured DUT is used for the test at hand.
+For seapath testing, a seapath image with test tools is used on the DUT
-- configuring ip of control interface (e.g. Tester:10.0.0.2 <-> DUT:10.0.0.3)
+- configuring ip of control interface (e.g. Tester:10.0.0.2 <-> DUT:10.0.0.3) for remote control
-- cable between Tester-Intrerface and DUT-Interface
+- cable between Tester-Interface and DUT-Interface

 # Configuring tests #